satya164/satya164.github.io/src/app/posts/automated-release-on-github-actions/page.md

 ## Step 3

 Create a GitHub personal access token with the `repo` scope.
-You can create one at <https://github.com/settings/tokens/new?scopes=repo&description=release-it>.
+You can create one [here](https://github.com/settings/tokens/new?scopes=repo&description=release-it).

 Then the token needs to be added as a secret in the GitHub repository: